Vilohit0135/rinzo-app/README.md

 # Rinzo App

-Rinzo is an Expo React Native laundry service app.
+Rinzo is an customer laundry service app.
 The current app flow starts with a splash screen, moves through onboarding and location access, and then presents login/signup screens.
 The repository also contains screen folders for the wider laundry ordering experience, including pickup scheduling, cart, orders, payments, profile, support, offers, and address management.

 ## Tech Stack